 The market meltdown of 2008 was a good example of a powerful downtrend that was difficult to spot the end of.
 While the lows of March 2009 are easy to spot with the benefit of hindsight, it was considerably more difficult to go long stocks in 2009 after the market had already punished bulls so fiercely in the preceding year.

-But by the time skittish mainstream investors had piled onto the stock-buying game, a significant chunk of the market's initial move was already behind it.
+By the time skittish mainstream investors had piled onto the stock-buying game, a significant chunk of the market's initial move was already behind it.
 Improving reversal recognition is one remedy for that.

 One of the most effective tools for spotting a reversal is also the most simple: the trend line.
-A trend line connects intermediate lows or highs of a stock -- in an uptrend, it connects lows (or troughs), while in a downtrend it connects peaks.
+A trend line connects intermediate lows or highs of a stock; in an uptrend, it connects lows (or troughs), while in a downtrend it connects peaks.
 If share prices punch through a trend line, the trend may well be broken.

 The chart above of the S&P during 2008 is a perfect example of that.
 By relying on the long-term trend lines rather than gut feelings, you would have been out of the market early and back in early.